avaapm/mide22/README.md

 | Label | Label of the tweet: True, False, or Other|
 | Tweet_id | Twitter ID of the tweet|

-Distribution of tweets in the dataset is as follows:
+Distribution of tweet counts in the dataset is as follows:

 | Lang | Topic | True | False | Other | Total |
 |----------|----------|----------|----------|----------|----------|